 Log tables contain all needed information to replay updates.
 Therefore, it is possible to generate SQL statements corresponding to all updates that occurred between two marks or between a mark and the current situation, and record them into a file.
-This is the purpose of the emaj generate sql() function.
+This is the purpose of the emaj gen sql group() function.